Gautam027/Power-Bi-Inventry-Dashboard-Project/README.md

 # Power-Bi-Inventry-Dashboard-Project
-# create a dynamic inventry analysis report by Power BI with the help of many tools.
+# Create a dynamic inventry analysis report by Power BI with the help of many tools.
 # Data Mining ,Data Modeling and DAX Function.